mjohndus/dyndns-netcup-sh/README.md

 user@xxxx:~# ./dncapi.sh -dfU example.de A
 Your choice: IPv4 --> A
 Your public IPv4: 177.198.122.123
-Your IPv4 for example.de has changed or -force is enabled
+Your IPv4 for example.de has changed or -f --> force is enabled
 Login successful
 Session ID: NTE5NG5VSzM3ODYyMXZBbW9IY123456789123452eFo5Nz
 Stored IP's: 177.198.122.123 177.198.122.123 199.198.199.123 177.198.122.123